 The purpose of our models is the development and improvement of “Business Capabilities”.

 „Business“ has many facets.
 We need to address the different stakeholder views on different levels of abstraction.
 We need to be clear about vision, goals and strategy of the enterprise before we talk about operative business processes and business decisions.
-We are interested in the business process flow, responsibilities, supporting IT systems and other relevant information on the operational level.
-E.g. to improve processes in a warehouse you need to know the topology of the warehouse.
+We are interested in the business process flow, responsibilities, supporting IT systems, and other relevant information on the operational level.
+E.g., to improve processes in a warehouse, you need to know the topology of the warehouse.
 Therefore we talk about ”Business Capabilities”.
 Figure 2 shows the Burlton Hexagon for describing process centric Business Capabilities.

-We need to specify the different information needed, a structure for presenting the model and a structure for the organization of the model repository.
-As said we use the Zachman Framework for Enterprise Architecture as a base.
+We need to specify the different information needed, a structure for presenting the model, and a structure for the organization of the model repository.
+As said, we use the Zachman Framework for Enterprise Architecture as a base.
 Other frameworks and structures are possible.

 Business without IT or technology in general is not thinkable today.
-We discuss about the “Internet of Things” or the digitization of Business Processes.
+We discuss the “Internet of Things” or the digitization of Business Processes.
 Both include technical solutions as well as the business view.

 IT has to be “business aware” the same way as business has to be “technology aware”.
 Business and IT together need to evaluate the use of technologies for better business solutions solving business problems.

 System descriptions, system requirements, connection between systems and business capabilities are in the scope of Model-Based Business Engineering.
 Especially requirements for Business-IT-Systems are part of the approach.
-The development and description of the systems is not in the focus.
+The development and description of the systems is not in focus.
 Different model-based approaches exist for this as the Model-Based System Engineering (MBSE).
-We understand Model-Based Business Engineering as complimentary to such approaches.
+We understand Model-Based Business Engineering as complementary to such approaches.

 4 ...
 Business Engineering – Develop Business Capabilities systematically